aau-claaudia/hpc/docs/ucloud/how-to-access.md

         <li> You must have a WorkZone case number for your research project.
           <br>If you don't have one, you can apply through Grants and Contracts using their <a href="https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx">registration form</a>.
         </li>
-        <li> Only SDU compute resources may be used to handle sensitive data.</li>
         <li> To get started, read <a href="/ucloud/guides/sensitive-data-on-ucloud/">our guide</a> on how to handle sensitive data on UCloud.</li>
       </ul>
     </div>